xmos/xcore_iot/examples/freertos/l2_cache/README.rst

 ################
-l2_cache Example
+L2 Cache Example
 ################

-The l2_cache example is demonstrates how to use the l2_cache.
+The L2 cache example demonstrates how to use the software defined L2 cache.

 ***************************
 Building & running examples